Did you know?

 - Plain popcorn (unbuttered and without sugar coating)

-- Muesli and fruit bars – look for the healthier choices or those with the Heart Foundation Tick.
+- Muesli and fruit bars – look for the healthier choices.

 - Scones or pikelets (plain, fruit or savoury)*

 - Plain breakfast cereals, such as wheat breakfast biscuits, with reduced fat milk, topped with sliced banana and a drizzle of honey

 - Snack-sized tub of reduced fat yoghurt (plain or fruit flavoured)